18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-interview-process/index.md

 ![micro][micro]

-Today in this post, I will share with you the typical structure of the interview process for the roles of Machine Learning Infrastructure Engineer, Machine Learning Infrastructure Engineer, Machine Learning Platform Engineer, and MLOps Engineer at the Senior level.
+Today in this post, I will share with you the typical structure of the interview process for the roles of Machine Learning Infrastructure Engineer, Machine Learning Platform Engineer, and MLOps Engineer at the Senior level.
 At the end of this post, I will also give you some helpful tips to use before, during, and after the interview sessions.

 <toc>